Skip to Content

 Everyone loves a waterfall hike, and you won’t be disappointed with Marymere Falls!
 The trail itself is stunning, filled with moss-covered forests and tall trees reaching up to the sky.

-For the majority of the time, you’ll be following a flat, winding path, so all you have to concentrate on is enjoying the scenery.
-Before long, you’ll come to a series of stairs, although they are not too tricky, and these will bring you up to a stunning viewpoint where you can take in the 90-foot waterfall in all its glory.
+Before long, you’ll come to a series of stairs (don’t worry, they aren’t too tricky) that will bring you up to a stunning viewpoint where you can take in the 90-foot waterfall in all its glory.

-The upper viewpoint is beautiful and the hike is full of cool elements, including two bridges crossing the creeks surrounding Crescent Lake.
-Because it is such a scenic, short hike, on weekends and holidays, it is pretty busy.
+The upper viewpoint is beautiful, and the hike is full of cool elements, including two bridges crossing the creeks surrounding Crescent Lake.
+Because it is such a scenic, short hike, on weekends and holidays it is pretty busy.

 3. Spruce Railroad Trail Lake Crescent